 Cooking Louisiana - Oyster Soup

 Oyster Soup is a favorite of mine.
 This oyster soup recipe is a milk type and was derived from another famous recipe.
-Get your taste bud ready all you oyster soup lovers... here it is!
+Get your taste buds ready all you oyster soup lovers... here it is!

 1 Cup (2 sticks) melted butter (Parkay will work)

-1 cup chopped onions 1 cup chopped celery
+1 cup chopped onions

 1/2 cup chopped bell pepper